Topic of your interest

 Research support

 Our research projects receive public funding from the Federal government and the EU, with the largest portion being provided by the IGF programme for the funding of joint industrial research together with the ZIM programme designed to promote innovation in medium-sized enterprises.
-Both of these programmes are supported by the BMWK, the Federal Ministry for Economic Affairs and Climate Action, and are administered by the AIF, the body that coordinates the work of research associationsuntil.
-From 2024 onwards, the Deutsches Zentrum für Luft- und Raumfahrt (DLR) will assume responsibility for the IGF-programme.
+Both of these programmes are supported by the BMWK, the Federal Ministry for Economic Affairs and Climate Action, and are administered by the Deutsches Zentrum für Luft- und Raumfahrt (DLR) since 2024.

 The IGF bridges the gap between basic research and commercial application.
 New technologies that will benefit entire industries and, increasingly nowadays, multiple industries are readied for the market through the work of AiF research associations (until the end of 2023, followed by the German Aerospace Center in 2024) whose goal is to maintain and strengthen the competitiveness of small and medium-sized enterprises.
 The Federal Ministry for Economic Affairs and Climate Action supports the IGF with public funds.